 R.v.
 Khan (Umer) sub nom.
 R.v.
 Dad and others EWCA Crim 945; Crim L.R.
 684 (regarding hostile witnesses).

 Mark was junior counsel in the case of R.v.
 Khan (Sultan) A.C.
 558; 2 Cr.
 App.
 R. 440 in which the Crown sought to rely on evidence obtained from a covert listening device placed in a private home.
 The case exposed the lack of statutory regulation of surveillance at the time and forced the government to introduce legislation to put such activities by the police and security services on a statutory footing.
 This was achieved first through the Police Act 1997 (Part III) and then by the Regulation of Investigatory Powers Act 2000.

-Mark determined to become a lawyer after seeing TV footage in the mid 1960s of American police officers beating civil rights demonstrators.
+Mark was determined to become a lawyer after seeing TV footage in the mid 1960s of American police officers beating civil rights demonstrators.
 He wanted to represent people fighting for their rights against the power of the state.

 Having qualified as a lawyer he joined what is now Garden Court Chambers.
 Many of his first cases involved defending protesters arrested after a large anti-Nazi demonstration against the National Front in South London in 1977.
 Subsequently he has represented many protesters from political groups as well as miners, print workers, environmentalists and animal rights activists.